House of Dark Shadows: Plot

-Jeff and the others pursue them; however, Roger and Stokes are killed (both turned into vampires who Jeff kills).
+Jeff and the others pursue them; however, Roger and Stokes are killed (both turned into vampires whom Jeff destroys).
 Jeff eventually finds Maggie at an old church in a trance and in Josette's wedding gown.
 Willie warns him against trying to stop Barnabas and knocks him out.
 Willie leads Maggie out of the room to where Barnabas is waiting for her.
 He lays her down on an altar and is about to bite her when Jeff wakes up and shoots at him, but Willie, running to stop Barnabas, moves in the way, and is hit by Jeff's crossbow bolt.
 Barnabas lures Jeff out of his hiding place and forces him to be a witness by placing him in a trance.
-However, as Barnabas attempts to bite Maggie, he screams in pain as he's struck in his back.
-Turning around, he's shocked then enraged to discover that it was Willie—in his final act of redemption—who stabbed him with the crossbow bolt.
-Barnabas strangles the mortally wounded Willie, but Loomis' attack breaks Jeff out of Barnabas's trance long enough for Jeff to finish driving the bolt through the vampire's back, ultimately bursting through his bloody chest.
-Maggie, now revived, is rescued by Jeff, both briefly observing the bodies of the presumably dead vampire and Willie Loomis before departing the ruined chapel.
+However, as Barnabas again attempts to bite Maggie, he screams in pain as he's struck in his back.
+Turning around, he's shocked, then enraged, to discover that Willie—in his final act of redemption—had stabbed him with the crossbow bolt.
+Barnabas strangles the mortally wounded Willie, but Loomis's attack breaks Jeff out of Barnabas's trance long enough for Jeff to finish driving the bolt through the vampire's back, ultimately bursting through his bloody chest.
+Maggie, now no longer entranced, is rescued by Jeff, both briefly observing the bodies of the presumably dead vampire and Willie Loomis before departing the ruined chapel.

-In a post-credits scene, Barnabas's body transforms into a bat and then vanishes.
+In a post-credits scene, Barnabas's body transforms into a bat and then flies away.

 Cast

 Production

 Dark Shadows producer Dan Curtis began pitching the idea of a film based on his gothic soap opera sometime in 1968.
 The project was finally given the greenlight at MGM by company president James Aubrey in 1970.
-Curtis decided to use the original Barnabas storyline as the basis for the film, but with a modified conclusion.
+Curtis decided to use the original Barnabas Collins storyline as the basis for the film, but with a modified conclusion.

 The film was shot in six weeks for a budget of $750,000.
 Principal shooting took place at several historic locations, including the Lyndhurst Estate in Tarrytown, New York, where the production had to work around the scheduled public tours of the house.
 Additional footage was shot at nearby Sleepy Hollow Cemetery; parts of the locales appeared on the Dark Shadows series as well.
 Some interior scenes were shot at the Lockwood–Mathews Mansion in Norwalk, Connecticut.
-Along with the original cast, Dan Curtis added other actors to the cast: Jerry Lacy, who notably played Reverend Trask in the 1795 storyline; Terry Crawford and Michael Stroka, who did the Dark Shadows 1890s segments; Don Briscoe, who played cursed brothers Chris and Tom Jennings; Dennis Patrick, who played Paul Stoddard and Jason McGuire; and George DiCenzo, who did more behind-the-scenes work on the last two years of the show.
+Along with the original cast, Dan Curtis added other actors to the cast: Jerry Lacy, who notably played Reverend Trask in the 1795 storyline; Terry Crawford and Michael Stroka, who first appeared in the Dark Shadows 1897 storyline; Don Briscoe, who played cursed brothers Chris and Tom Jennings; Dennis Patrick, who played Paul Stoddard and Jason McGuire; and George DiCenzo, who did more behind-the-scenes work on the last two years of the show.

 Unrestricted by TV's censors, the film is far more graphically violent than its television counterpart, with dripping vampire bites and bloody deaths.
 The film was released at the height of the TV show's popularity to great commercial success.